Grus Sentencing – Affidavits Needed

 • Disreputable Conduct

-It is fair to say that a wife and mother was murdered, and a daughter severely injured because Detective Erin McMullen neglected her duty.
+It is fair to say that a wife and mother was murdered, and a daughter severely injured because Detective Erin McMullan neglected her duty.

-Nonetheless, the Ottawa Police promoted Erin McMullen to Sergeant – and ignored the body of Hanadi Mohammed.
+Nonetheless, the Ottawa Police promoted Erin McMullan to Sergeant – and ignored the body of Hanadi Mohammed.

-Sergeant Erin McMullen Testifies Against Detective Helen Grus
+Sergeant Erin McMullan Testifies Against Detective Helen Grus

 Detective Helen Grus

-On Monday, October 30, 2023 Sergeant McMullen took the stand as a prosecution witness against her former squad member Detective Helen Grus.
-McMullen was overtly hostile to Grus and argumentative with defense counsel as she actively sought to counter the defense position that police officers have both free will and a duty to investigate potential crimes.
+On Monday, October 30, 2023 Sergeant McMullan took the stand as a prosecution witness against her former squad member Detective Helen Grus.
+McMullan was overtly hostile to Grus and argumentative with defense counsel as she actively sought to counter the defense position that police officers have both free will and a duty to investigate potential crimes.

-Some observers at the hearing speculated that this hostility was because Detective Grus had looked into one of McMullen’s infant death investigations and found her work to be incomplete or even neglectful.
+Some observers at the hearing speculated that this hostility was because Detective Grus had looked into one of McMullan’s infant death investigations and found her work to be incomplete or even neglectful.

-Lead defense counsel Bath-Shéba van den Berg cross-examined Sergeant McMullen and started with questions about Section 5.3 of the Ottawa Police Criminal Investigation Management Plan which states:
+Lead defense counsel Bath-Shéba van den Berg cross-examined Sergeant McMullan and started with questions about Section 5.3 of the Ottawa Police Criminal Investigation Management Plan which states:

 “There is no intent to limit, inhibit, the discretion of any uniformed member in response to criminal occurrence.”

-In answer, McMullen outrageously took the position that police officers DO NOT have “free will to look into any criminal investigation.”
+In answer, McMullan outrageously took the position that police officers DO NOT have “free will to look into any criminal investigation.”

 Stewart had the witness excused and then argued (as she did throughout the hearing) to exclude any defense evidence addressing the known adverse effects of the mRNA genetic injections – including serious injuries and deaths.